Update October 2018

 The Fuse Comp build features a SRAM NX 1x11 drivetrain with a 28:42t climbing gear.
 The switch from a GX to NX drivetrain was another one of the major differences between the 2017 Fuse Expert and the 2018 Fuse Comp.
-Regardless, we experienced smooth shifting and no problems from the drivetrain throughout the duration of our test.
-For riders who log a lot of miles on the road, live in flatter locations, or just want to be able to keep pedaling at higher speeds switching to a 30 or 32-tooth chainring is a fairly cheap fix.
+Regardless, we experienced smooth shifting and no problems from the drivetrain throughout the duration of our testing.
+For riders who log a lot of miles on the road, live in flatter locations, or want to be able to keep pedaling at higher speeds, switching to a 30 or 32-tooth chainring is a fairly cheap fix.

 A clean cockpit thanks to the 1x drivetrain.